-Since 1981, we have closed approximately \$2.3 billion of loans to various community organizations.
+Since 1981, we have closed approximately \$2.6 billion of loans to various community organizations.
 The sources of lending capital used and anticipated to be used to fund such loans are loans payable, notes payable, and net assets.
-As of December 31, 2021 and 2020, \$85.0 million and \$97.8 million, respectively, of loans receivable were due within one year.
+As of December 31, 2022 and 2021, \$113.5 million and \$85.0 million, respectively, of loans receivable were due within one year.
 Loans are secured through a variety of collateral arrangements.
-As of December 31, 2021, 77% of loans receivable were secured by first liens placed on the underlying real estate; 7% were unsecured or secured by subordinate liens; and 16% were secured by non-real estate assignments, including developer fees, equity pay-ins, third-party credit enhancements or guarantees, and cash and investments.
-The loans bear interest at varying rates, which approximate 5.5% in the aggregate at December 31, 2021 and 2020.
+As of December 31, 2022, 81% of loans receivable were secured by first liens placed on the underlying real estate; 4% were unsecured or secured by subordinate liens; and 15% were secured by nonreal estate assignments, including developer fees, equity pay-ins, third-party credit enhancements or guarantees, and cash and investments.
+The loans bear interest at varying rates, which approximate 5.6% and 5.5% in the aggregate at December 31, 2022 and 2021, respectively.
 In accordance with historical practices, it is expected that some of these loans will be extended at maturity.
 Our loan policy indicates that loans should generally only be extended if there is no material adverse change in the credit, and repayment is not threatened.

-Loan participations outstanding totaled \$46.9 million and \$45.7 million at December 31, 2021 and 2020, respectively.
+Loan participations outstanding totaled \$52.9 million and \$46.9 million at December 31, 2022 and 2021, respectively.

-The allowance for loan losses based on total loans receivable was 4.82% and 4.04% as of December 31, 2021 and 2020, respectively.
+The allowance for loan losses based on total loans receivable was 4.51% and 4.82% as of December 31, 2022 and 2021, respectively.